eu-cpsc215/assignment-riscv-balance-sheet/README.md

 # RISC-V - Balance Sheet

-The goal of the assignment is to write a simple RISC-V program that performs addition and subtraction.
+The goal of this assignment is to write a simple RISC-V program that performs addition and subtraction.

 ## Setup